starc-cyi/datalists-ttl/README.md

 datalists
 =========

-Raw RDF data in [Turtle](http://www.w3.org/TeamSubmission/turtle/) format for all standard data lists used at STARC.
-Contains some schema information necessarry to model the lists' resources, as well as CIDOC-CRM dimensions and unit/value entities.
+Working set of raw RDF data in [Turtle](http://www.w3.org/TeamSubmission/turtle/) format for all standard data lists and schema (mostly CIDOC-CRM extensions) used at STARC.

-The lists of interest here are:
+The current lists of interest here are:

 1. **software**
 2. **cameras-lenses**